 Other ways to illuminate your home this winter

 Antique fireplaces can add a real sense of warmth and light to your home and the glow from a roaring fire can complement your antique lighting.
-Ornate or grand feature mirrors can optimise natural light, while placing wall lights next to them will create elegant additional illumination.
+Ornate or grand feature antique mirrors can optimise natural light, while placing wall lights next to them will create elegant additional illumination.

 Another alternative to electrical antique lighting is to invest in some antique candelabras.
 Lighting your home using candlelight will create a seductively warm atmosphere and will have you feeling only too happy to stay indoors this winter.
 A Rococo style gilt bronze candelabra wouldn’t look out of place on a lavishly dressed dining table, while a Victorian gothic revival piece would be fitting next to any antique fireplace during these cold dark months.